SgtClubby/metrix-bot/README.md

 # Metrix

 ## How can I add Metrix to my server?
 First and foremost, Metrix is sort of private.
-Additionally, Metrix does not support self-hosting without alot of setup, so running a copy yourself is not recommended. \n
+Additionally, Metrix does not support self-hosting without alot of setup, so running a copy yourself is not recommended.
 If you believe that Metrix is a bot that would fulfill your server's needs, you may invite the bot [here][metrix-invite].

 ## About this repository